Scarcity

 Scarcity is testable at multiple points in the funnel:

-1. Product page — Test stock-level visibility vs no indicator
+- Product page — Test stock-level visibility vs no indicator (control: no scarcity signal)

-For scarcity to test well, the baseline page must have no scarcity signals at all — otherwise you’re measuring incremental impact rather than the full effect.
+For scarcity tests to produce clean data, the baseline page must have zero scarcity signals — otherwise you’re measuring incremental impact rather than total effect.
+Also run tests for at least 2 full weeks to capture both high-intent (weekend) and lower-intent (mid-week) visitor behavior patterns.

 Frequently Asked Questions